CS171/2016-cs171-website/syllabus.md

 * you may not submit the same or similar work to this course that you have submitted or will submit to another; and
 * you may not provide or make available solutions to individuals who take or may take this course in the future.

 If the assignment allows it you may use third-party libraries and example code, so long as the material is available to all students in the class and you give proper attribution.
-Failure to adhere to these policies may result in serious penalties, up to and including automatic failure in the course and reference to the ad board.

-We expect you to adhere to the [Harvard Honor Code](http://honor.fas.harvard.edu/honor-code) at all times.

-### Quoting Sources
-You must acknowledge any source code that was not written by you by mentioning the original author(s) directly in your source code (comment or header).
-You can also acknowledge sources in a README.txt file if you used whole classes or libraries.
 Do not remove any original copyright notices and headers.

-### Regrading Policy
-It is very important to us that all assignments are properly graded.
-If you believe there is an error in your assignment grading, please **submit a detailed written explanation (on paper) to your studio TF within 7 days of receiving the grade**.
-No regrade requests will be accepted orally, and no regrade requests will be accepted more than 7 days after you receive the grade for the assignment.
-Your request must be substantial enough to warrant a regrade - no point grubbing, please!

 ### Accessibility
-If you have a documented disability (physical or cognitive) that may impair your ability to complete assignments or otherwise participate in the course and satisfy course criteria, please meet with us at your earliest convenience to identify, discuss, and document any feasible instructional modifications or accommodations.
+Any student receiving accommodations through the Accessible Education Office should present their AEO letter to the Head TF as soon as possible.
+Failure to do so may prevent us from making appropriate arrangements.

 ## Course Resources

 ### Online Materials
 All class activity handout, slides, and required readings will be posted on Canvas.
 All lectures will be recorded and videos will be available within 24 hours after class time from the course homepage.
+One of the studios will be recorded and made available online by the end of each week.

 ### Discussion Forum
 We use Piazza as our discussion forum and for all announcements, so it is important that you are signed up as soon as possible.
 Piazza should always be your first resource for seeking answers to your questions.
 You can also post privately so that only the staff sees your message.

 ### Office Hours
-The teaching fellows will provide office hours (and online office hours for DCE students) for individual questions that you might have about the homework assignments or project progress.
+The teaching fellows will provide office hours, including online office hours for DCE students, for individual questions that you might have about the homework assignments or project progress.
 Office hours are usually very heavily attended.
 Please try to limit your visits to one office hour per week and consult Piazza first.

 ### Credits
 Some of the material in this course is based on the classes taught by **Alexander Lex** at the University of Utah, **Carlos Scheidegger** at the University of Arizona,  **Marc Streit** at JKU Linz, **Pat Hanrahan** at Stanford, **Jeff Heer** at the University of Washington, **Hans-Joerg Schulz** at the University of Rostock, **Nils Gehlenborg** at Harvard Medical School, **Torsten Möller** at the University of Vienna, **Tamara Munzener** at the Univeristy of British Columbia, **Helwig Hauser** at the University of Bergen, and **Maneesh Agrawala** at UC Berkeley.
 We have heavily drawn on materials and examples found online and tried our best to give credit by linking to the original source.
 Please contact us if you find materials where the credit is missing or that you would rather have removed.